gwasser/lambdatiger/README.md

 This software and accompanying documentation are Copyright (C) 2016-2017 Garret Wassermann.

-This software is licensed under the GNU General Public License version 3.
-Please see the included LICENSE file with this distribution.
+This software distribution (including any documentation) is licensed under the GNU General Public License version 3.
+Please see the included COPYING file with this distribution.